Prince Albert Local Municipality: Politics

 The municipal council consists of seven members elected by mixed-member proportional representation.
 Four councillors are elected by first-past-the-post voting in four wards, while the remaining three are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party obtained a majority of seats.

 The following table shows the results of the 2021 election.

 By-elections

 The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.

 The by-election took place after the Karoo Gemeenskap Party (KGP), in a coalition with the African National Congress (ANC) and Patriotic Alliance (PA), expelled its ward councillor and mayor Margy Jaftha for supporting the Democratic Alliance (DA) in a motion to replace the speaker and the deputy mayor with DA representatives.
 Jaftha subsequently stood for the DA against KGP leader Goliat Lottering, winning the seat, and earning the DA an outright majority on the council.
+This resulted in the DA's Linda Jaquet being elected as the executive mayor, while Jaftha was elected the speaker of council.